 Try it: Pick a topic you feel you could teach to others and:

 - Promote it on social media that you help people solve your specific problem.

 - Aim to find a few people that would be willing to pay you to help them and prove that you could sell your coaching to them.

 #3 Write an eBook and put it on Kindle

-The thing is their are thousands upon thousands of people reading Kindle books, me included and people are making some serious bank here.
+The thing is there are thousands upon thousands of people reading Kindle books, me included and people are making some serious bank here.
 The thing with Amazon it’s mostly a numbers game and all you have to do is write an ebook.

 Now you might also be saying that you don’t have any knowledge to share in a book but I beg to differ.
-I feel almost everyone has a book in them and this doesn’t have to be a 1000 page novel.
+I feel almost everyone has a book in them and this doesn’t have to be a 1000-page novel.

 Most Kindle books run 40 to 50 pages and all you have to solve a problem.
-For example a current Kindle book I’m reading right now is Book Launch by Chandler Bolt and his book goes through the basic process to write and sell an ebook on Kindle.
+For example, a current Kindle book I’m reading right now is Book Launch by Chandler Bolt and his book goes through the basic process to write and sell an ebook on Kindle.

 What’s great about this is that you get a ton of great information in a short period of time.
 So if you like writing Kindle books is definitely the way to go.